-$$g(d) = \begin{cases} 2d+1 & \text{for 1-dim. model, } d = 0, 1, 2... \\ 3d(d+1)+1 & \text{for 2-dim. model, } d = 0, 1, 2... \end{cases}$$ (1)
+$$g(d) = \begin{cases} 2d+1 & \text{for one-dimensional model,} \\ d = 0, 1, 2 \dots, \\ 3d(d+1) + 1 & \text{for two-dimensional model,} \\ d = 0, 1, 2 \dots. \end{cases}$$ (1)

-Mobile users travel from cell to cell within the PCN
+Mobile users travel from cell to cell within the PCN coverage area.

-coverage area.
 In this paper, we assume the mobility of each terminal to follow a discrete-time random walk model as described below:

-- At discrete times t, a user moves to one of the neighboring cells with probability q or stay at the current cell with probability 1 - q. - If the user decides to move to another cell, there is equal probability for any one of the neighboring cells to be selected as the destination.
-This probability is /2 in the one-dimensional model and /6 in the two-dimensional model.
+- At discrete times t, a user moves to one of the neighboring cells with probability q or stay at the current cell with probability 1 q. - If the user decides to move to another cell, there is equal probability for any one of the neighboring cells to be selected as the destination.
+This probability is $\frac{1}{2}$ in the one-dimensional model (see Fig. 2(a)) and $\frac{1}{6}$ in the two-dimensional model (see Fig. 2(b)).

-As compared to the fluid flow model reported in [8], the random walk model is more appropriate as most of the mobile subscribers in a PCN are likely to be pedestrians.
+As compared to the fluid flow model reported in [9], the random walk model is more appropriate as most of the mobile subscribers in a PCN are likely to be pedestrians.
 The fluid flow model is more suitable for vehicle traffic such that a continuous movement with infrequent speed and direction changes are expected.
-For pedestrian movements such that mobility is generally confined to a limited geographical area while frequent stop-andgo as well as direction changes are common, the random walk model is more appropriate.
-Similar random walk models are also reported in [1, 3, 6].
+For pedestrian movements such that mobility is generally confined to a limited geographical area while frequent stop-and-go as well as direction changes are common, the random walk model is more appropriate.
+Similar random walk models are also reported in [1,2,4,7].
 Incoming calls may arrive during each discrete time t.
-We assume that the incoming call arrivals for each mobile terminal are geometrically distributed and that the probability of a call arrival during each discrete time t is c.
-We also assume that the location identifier of a cell is broadcast by the base station periodically so that every mobile terminal knows exactly its own location at any given time Each mobile terminal reports its location to the network according to the location update scheme to be described in Section 2.2.
+We assume that the incoming call arrivals for each mobile terminal are geometrically distributed and that the probability of a call arrival during each discrete interval t is c.
+We also assume that the location identifier of a cell is broadcast by the base station periodically so that every mobile terminal knows exactly its own location at any given time.
+Each mobile terminal reports its location to the network according to the location update scheme to be described in section 2.2.
 The network stores each mobile terminal's location in a database whenever such information is available.